rrcobb/blog/src/pages/posts/2022-07-08-review-play-in-predictive-minds-a-cognitive-theory-of-play.md

 > results suggest that “children consider others’ knowledge and selectively interpret others’ surprise as vicarious prediction error to guide their own exploration [Wu and Gweon, 2021].

-In these reviews, I call out things that I think are surprising!
-I am guiding your attention to things that, to me, should be novel or interesting, or cause you to update.
-That's... fun?
+In these reviews, I try to call out things that I think are surprising!
+I am guiding your attention to things that, to me, seem novel or interesting, or might cause you to update.
+That's... fun, I hope 😜.

-There's been a long-standing call to "make learning fun".
-I think this paper basically says that, in the PP model of the world, "fun" means that you're learning, and if it's not fun, you aren't learning (or, at least, aren't reducing predictive error faster than your brain's expected rate).

 --